You are viewing the New York/Venezuela Chapter

 Education & Mediation

-The program develops educational resources, artist talks and cultural mediation programs for students, educators, universities and Venezuelan migrant communities.
-Contemporary art is not a supplement to education — it is a critical discipline for thinking about migration, memory, identity and justice.
+The program is developing educational resources, artist talks and cultural mediation programs for students, educators, universities and Venezuelan migrant communities.
+Contemporary art is not treated as a supplement to education, but as a critical discipline for thinking about migration, memory, identity, cultural citizenship and sustainable development.

 For whom